-- Together with dr. Naomi Billingsley (University of Manchester) I founded the Visionary Artists, Visionary Objects international research network, at the end of 2017.
-In Februari 2018 we had our pilot-meeting in Manchester, and we hope for a follow-up in the fall of 2019.
-We aim to to meet once a year to exchange work and experiences on researching spirituality and religion in modern art.
+Together with dr. Naomi Billingsley (University of Manchester) I founded the Visionary Artists, Visionary Objects international research network, at the end of 2017.
+In Februari 2018 we organized a pilot expert-meeting in Manchester.
+In the future we hope to set-up conference panels and get collaborative research published.